thenorthsolution/Reciple/packages/message-command-utils/README.md

 ## About

-`@reciple/option-resolvers` is a library of built-in message command option resolvers and validators.
+`@reciple/option-resolvers` is a library of built-in message command utilities for Reciple.